First Gathering for 2023 : : AUTUMN

 In traditional cultures, the transition from childhood to adulthood is marked with Rites of Passage.
-Through ritual and celebration, challenge and connection, adolescents are supported to understand and develop their sense of self that will help them navigate the path to adulthood with awareness, strength and grace.
+Through ritual and celebration, challenge and connection, teenagers are supported to understand and develop their sense of self that will help them navigate the path to adulthood with awareness, strength and grace.

+Earth Rites is Natureweavers’ offering of this tradition.
 It is an offering to our children, to our community and to earth.

 Earth Rites is a program borne from experience, intuition and love.
 Informed and inspired by my practice as an earth mentor, earth lover, mother of a maiden, and a woman weaving conscious community, this program is a unique offering to girls and women in our region.